woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/data.rst

       Extract destination

 #.
-The new data directory is now ready for use with Boundless Suite.
+The new data directory is now ready for use with Boundless Server.

    .. note:: This location will sometimes be referred to as the ``GEOSERVER_DATA_DIRECTORY`` or ``GEOSERVER_DATA_DIR``.